DamingoNdiwa/hydrological-model-selection-bayes/README.md

 4. The results can be transferred for post-processing in which cases the scripts are in the root `post_processing/` folder.

-## realworld
+## Experiment three - real discharge `real_world/`

-The folder realworld contains scripts when the models are calibrared and assessed against real.
-The scripts can be run in any order, and shell files can be run to get the results.
+The folder `real_world/` contains codes for the third experiment where the models are calibrated and assessed against real data from Magala Creek.

-* The file run_ppc3bucsrea.sh is to get the results for the posterior predictive check for the chosen model $M_3$.
-* The script ppc_cppp.py should be run after run_twobucs.sh, run_threebucs.sh, and un_fourbucs.sh.
-* The script ppc_cppp.py uses results from the models to do posterior predictive checks.

-## post_process
+## Postprocessing - `postprocess/`

-The folder post_process  has codes
-* To check for convergence with the real-world discharge data as examples.
-* For the pair plots in with real-world discharge data as examples.
+The folder `postprocess/` contains scripts for generating posterior plots and chain convergence diagnostics from the results produced in experiments one, two and three.